asabaylus/react-command-palette/README.md

 * ```spinner``` a _string_ or a _React.ComponentType_ that is displayed when the user selects an item.
 If a custom spinner is not set then the default spinner will be used.
 If a custom component or string is provided then it will automatically be wrapped inside a div with a _role="status"_ attribute.
 If a component is provided then it will be be wrapped in a div that also contains a sibling node with a div contain "Loading..." visible only to screen readers.

 * ```showSpinnerOnSelect``` a _boolean_ which displays a loading indicator immediatley after a command has been selected.
 When true the spinner is enabled when false the spinner is disabled.
 Useful when dynamicaly loading lists of a commands based upon user selections.
-Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the (dynamic lists example)[https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark].
+Setting both _showSpinnerOnSelect_ and  _closeOnSelect_ to false will keep the palette open and allow a new list of commands to be loaded, see the [dynamic lists example](https://codesandbox.io/s/react-command-palette-dynamic-lists-p2xo9?fontsize=14&hidenavigation=1&theme=dark).

 * ```theme``` enables you to apply a sample or custom look-n-feel.
   Two themes are included with the command palette, Chrome and Atom.
 The CommandPalette comes with the Atom theme enabled default.